Morgan Dollars (1878-1921, 2021-Date)

 Special 100th Anniversary Issues

-To celebrate the centennial anniversary of the last Morgan silver dollars being struck, special 100th Anniversary Morgan dollars were struck in 2021 at the Denver, San Francisco and Philadelphia Mints.
+To celebrate the centennial anniversary of the last Morgan silver dollars being struck in 1921 (when they were replaced by Peace dollars), special 100th Anniversary coins were struck in 2021 at the Denver, San Francisco and Philadelphia Mints.
 Unlike classic 90% silver Morgans, the new Morgan dollars were minted in 99.9% pure silver, with some coins bearing special privy marks for New Orleans ("O") and Carson City ("CC").